gravitygamesinc/gamedev-101.md/README.md

 - Collaboration between design, development, and QA teams.

 ## Post-production
 Post-production is all about refining your game for release.
 At this stage, your team will focus on polishing the gameplay, fixing bugs, and ensuring the game runs smoothly across platforms.
-This phase also includes preparing for the game’s marketing, launching strategies, and ongoing support after release.
+This phase also includes preparing for the game’s marketing, launch strategies, and ongoing support after release.
 A successful post-production phase ensures your game reaches its full potential when it finally hits the market.

 **Common Steps**
 - Bug fixing and quality assurance (QA).